First French War of Religion (1562–1563): Assassination of the duc de Guise

-On 18 February the duc de Guise was returning from an inspection of the siege camp in the suburb of Portereau, where sappers were at work.
-Many of the thirty artillery pieces he had been waiting for had now arrived putting him in a far more advantageous position.
+On 18 February, the duc de Guise was returning from an inspection of the siege camp in the suburb of Portereau, where sappers were at work.
+Many of the thirty artillery pieces he had been waiting for had now arrived, putting him in a far more advantageous position.
 He was ready to conduct the final assault of the city on the following day.
-On the return to his camp he was travelling with Tristan de Rostaing away from the majority of his men who were further ahead.
-He was ambushed and fatally wounded by the Protestant Jean de Poltrot.
-Poltrot had been in the service of the Protestant commander the sieur de Soubise serving as a messenger between Lyon and the Parc Soubise.
+On the return to his camp, he was travelling with Tristan de Rostaing away from the majority of his men, who were further ahead.
+He was ambushed and fatally wounded by the Protestant Poltrot de Méré.
+Poltrot had been in the service of the Protestant commander the sieur de Soubise, serving as a messenger between Lyon and the Parc Soubise.
 Guise was hurried back to his lodgings while Poltrot de Méré attempted to flee.
 Poltrot de Méré would not succeed and confessed to a soldier who arrested him on suspicion.
-As he weakened, Guise forgave his killer, and according to his relatives spent his final days in a chivalric and Christians fashion.
-He confessed to his chaplain and received extreme unction from the papal legate the cardinal d'Este.
-He is supposed to have declared that he would be saved not through his good works but rather the grace of god and that he considered Condé a friend and good relative who was a victim of the Châtillon family.
-Further he apologised for Wassy, though not due to his responsibility, but rather because blood was shed.
-In his final moments, his more conservative Catholic relatives the cardinal de Guise and duc d'Aumale worked to ensure there would be no accusations of Lutheranism as there had been with Navarre's final hours.
-A conservative Catholic confessor (the bishop of Riez) was chosen, who reported that his final moments were suitably Roman Catholic.
+As he weakened, Guise forgave his killer, and according to his relatives, spent his final days in a chivalric and Christians fashion.
+He confessed to his chaplain and received extreme unction from the papal legate, the cardinal Ippolito II d'Este.
+He is supposed to have declared that he would be saved not through his good works but rather by the grace of god and that he considered Condé a friend and good relative who was a victim of the Châtillon family.
+Further, he apologised for Wassy, though not due to his responsibility, but rather because blood was shed.
+In his final moments, his more conservative Catholic relatives, the cardinal de Guise and duc d'Aumale, worked to ensure there would be no accusations of Lutheranism as there had been with Navarre's final hours.
+A conservative catholic confessor Lancelot de Carle, bishop of Riez was chosen, who reported that his final moments were suitably Roman Catholic.
 Riez was accused of meddling with Guise's words and downplaying Guise's apology for Wassy in his version of the ducs final moments.
-According to the bishop of Riez Guise enjoyed listening to the Epistle of Saint James, an Epistle that had been condemned by Luther.
+According to the bishop of Riez, Guise enjoyed listening to the Epistle of Saint James, an Epistle that had been condemned by Luther.
 The duc de Guise died on 24 February.
-Command of the siege was taken up by the duc d'Étampes and the Marshal de Bourdillon. Étampes quickly entered talks with the Protestants of Orléans towards the release of Montmorency.
+Command of the siege was taken up by the duc d'Étampes and marshal de Bourdillon. Étampes quickly entered talks with the Protestants of Orléans towards the release of Montmorency.